 Do you have a history with this breed?
 Let us know about it in the comments!

-Lorella Notari “A survey of behavioural characteristics of pure-bred dogs in Italy,” Applied Animal Behavior Science, 2007.
+- Lorella Notari “A survey of behavioral characteristics of pure-bred dogs in Italy,” Applied Animal Behavior Science, 2007.

-Joanne A.M. van der Borg et al, Evaluation of behaviour testing for human directed aggression in dogs, Applied Animal Behaviour Science,
+- Joanne A.M. van der Borg et al, Evaluation of behavior testing for human directed aggression in dogs, Applied Animal Behavior Science,